seafoam6/lets-kill-css/PITCHME.md

 <myStyledDiv>Wow a Div!</myStyledDiv>
 ```
 note: glamorous is very much like styled components, except it requires you to write with JS style objects.
-You can also override a components style by passing in styles to the CSS prop, as well as overriding it's childrens styles.
+You can also override a components style by passing in styles to the CSS prop.
+You're also able to override, some of your elements children's styles.

 ---
 ### CSS Modules